FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 Ryder Cup 2027 event was to act as a gatekeeper ensuring service requirements were in place,

 and to engage with all stakeholders to achieve the best outcome for Limerick.
+She stressed
+---
-She stressed--- 12
+12

 the importance of putting our best foot forward to reimagine Limerick as a destination for the